 D. Significant Changes in Character of the Work.
-The Engineer may increase or decrease quantities and alter the Work as necessary to complete the Project.
-The Engineer will make appropriate adjustments according to and , if such alterations significantly change the character of the Work.
+The Engineer may increase or decrease bid unit priced item quantities and may alter the Work as necessary to complete the Project.
+The Engineer will make appropriate adjustments according to 108.06 and 109.05, if such alterations significantly change the character of the Work.

-If the Contractor disagrees as to whether an alteration constitutes a significant change, use the notification procedures specified in .
+If the DBT disagrees as to whether an alteration constitutes a significant change, use the notification procedures specified in 108.02.F.

 The term “significant change” is defined as follows:

-1. when the character of the Work as altered differs materially in kind or nature from that involved or included in the original proposed construction; or
+1. when the character of the Work as altered differs materially in kind or nature from that involved or included in the Contract Documents; or

-2. when the product of the quantity in excess of the estimated quantity of a contract item and the unit price exceeds the limits set forth in Table .
+2. when the product of the quantity in excess of the estimated quantity of a contract bid unit priced item and the unit price exceeds the limits set forth in Table 104.02-1.

 Table 104.02-1